libretro/docs/docs/guides/controller-autoconfiguration.md

 - **Vendor ID (input_vendor_id)**: A unique identifier assigned to the controller's manufacturer.
 - **Product ID (input_product_id)**: A specific identifier for the particular controller model.

+Different controller drivers use these identifiers in various ways.
+For instance, the SDL2 driver utilizes both the Vendor ID and Product ID, while the linuxraw and udev drivers rely on the Device Index.

+### Matching process
-RetroArch evaluates each of these factors against its database of controller profiles.
-It then calculates a matching score for each profile, with the highest-scoring profile being selected to configure the controller.
+RetroArch compares these factors against its database of known controller profiles.
+It calculates a matching score for each profile, selecting the one with the highest score to configure the controller.

-linuxraw is specifically an input driver option within RetroArch, and not a standalone component used by other software like sdl2, or udev.
-However, linuxraw which operates differently than other drivers by providing only a device name instead of Vendor ID (VID) and Product ID (PID) information.
-This means that controller matching with the linuxraw driver depends primarily on the device name (Device Index), accessed through the JSIOCGNAME ioctl command, rather than the typical vid:pid identifiers.

-It's worth noting that the Vendor ID and Product ID pair is often abbreviated as "vid:pid" in technical discussions.
+The combination of Vendor ID and Product ID is often referred to as "vid:pid" in technical contexts.

-This matching system allows RetroArch to support a wide range of controllers while minimizing the need for manual configuration in most cases.
+This automated matching system allows RetroArch to support a vast array of controllers, reducing the need for manual setup in most situations.

 ## Why is it needed?